Suggestion: Watch the 10 minutes video tutorial before reading this article

 What we found here was that the MOQ was controlled by a subcontractor.
 The textiles manufacturer.

 However, they had more flexibility when it came to the color.
 Hence, we solved one major issue.

-But, an ever bigger deal was the discovery of the suppliers own MOQ per cutting, which was set at 50 pcs.
+But, an even bigger deal was the discovery of the suppliers owns MOQ per cutting, which was set at 50 pcs.

 That makes a lot of sense, as the supplier can control the MOQ per size by itself.
 Cutting is a simple process, that doesn’t require a huge quantity, per variation.